sousaa3-ppb/ContractTestingPOC/README.md

 - Makes integrating and testing a service in a microservice landscape easier; and
 - Serves as an efficient communication tool between Provider and Consumer teams.

 # CDCT Pact flow

 ![pactflow](/docs/pact_flow.png)

+#Services

+**Agendas-Consumer**

+This is a consumer service which consumes Konami-All-Day agendas from the Konami-all-day-provider service.
+In the CDCT flow defines programmatically through unit tests it's contract expectations on two operation of Konami-all-day-provider service.

+**Konami-all-day-agendas-provider**

+This is a provider service which provides two operations with Konami-All-Day agendas:

+- agendas: retrieves all existing agendas
+- agendas/sprint/{id}: retrieves an agenda by sprint id

 # Maven commands